Offer Mindset

 1. People who have money still like a good deal.
 Many people are rich because they are frugal.

 2. Groupon offers tend to be heavy discounts on individual treatments.
 We don’t recommend this strategy as it further commoditizes your services.
-That’s why we “bake a cake” by combining different treatments together.
+That’s why we “bake a cake” by combining different treatments.
 We then discount the entire package and give it a unique name.
 This is how we make offers attractive without damaging your price integrity or reputation.

-5. Some price-shoppers will still slip though and book an appointment.
+5. Some price-shoppers will still slip through and book an appointment.
 Simply use these appointments as opportunities to improve your sales process.
 It’s hard to build a bullet-proof sales process if you don’t have any hard-to-sell leads to practice on.